matutter/profs/README.md

 ## walk(root:String, opts:Object, opts.filter:Function, opts.onFile:Function, opts.onDirectory:Function)

-  Walk will recursively walk a directory structure, creating a _file tree_ as it progresses.
+  Walk will recursively walk a directory structure creating a _file tree_ as it progresses.
   	The _file tree_ is a composite of _"nodes"_ where each node is a `File` object and may be traversed by the `File.children` array of child `File` objects.
-  Walk will return the _root_ node once the return promised is fulfilled.
+  Walk will return the _root_ node once the promised is fulfilled.

-  If `options.filter` is a _filter function_ on each node which determines if a node will be included, or excluded, from the _file tree_.
+  `options.filter` is a _filter function_ on each node which determines if a node will be included, or excluded, from the _file tree_.
-  If the `filter`, `onFile`, or `onDirectory` options are used the promissory chain will wait for them to be fulfilled before it is fulfilled.
+  	The promissory chain will wait for all `filter`, `onFile`, `onDirectory` callbacks to finish if they return a promise.

 ## mkdirp(filepath:String)